Decisiveness of Stochastic Systems and its Application to Hybrid Models (Full Version): Properties of Cycle-Reset Stochastic Hybrid Systems

 If an edge $e$ is strongly reset, it stochastically resets all the continuous variables when it is taken, and the stochastic reset does not depend on their values.
 It means that for any $\ve, \ve'\in\calG(e)$, the distributions $\resDist_e(\ve)$ and $\resDist_e(\ve')$ are equal.
 If an edge is strongly reset, we denote its reset distribution by $\resDist_e^*$ (which equals $\resDist_e(\ve)$ for all $\ve\in\IR^n$).

 Let $\calH = (L, \calA, E, \ldots)$ be an SHS.
 We denote by

 the set of \emph{simple cycles} of $\calH$.

-\begin{definition}[\Cyclereset{} SHSs] We say that an SHS $\calH$ is \emph{\cyclereset{}} if for every simple cycle $(e_0,e_1,\ldots,e_m)\in C^\calH$, there exists $0\le i\le m$ such that $e_i$ is strongly reset. \end{definition}
+\begin{definition}[\Cyclereset{} SHSs] We say that an SHS $\calH$ is \emph{\cyclereset{}} if for every simple cycle $(e_0,\ldots,e_m)\in C^\calH$, there exists $0\le i\le m$ such that $e_i$ is strongly reset. \end{definition}

 We show two independent and very convenient results of \cyclereset{} SHSs: such SHSs are \emph{decisive w.r.t.\ any measurable set} (the proof of this statement relies on the decisiveness criterion from Proposition~\ref{prop:mainDecCritGen}), and \emph{admit a finite abstraction}.
-The proofs for this section are provided in Appendix~\ref{sec:app-decisiveSHS}.

-\begin{remark} It is interesting to notice that properties similar to ``one strong reset per cycle'' are given in various places throughout the literature about timed and hybrid systems.
+\begin{remark} It is interesting to notice that properties similar to ``one strong reset per cycle'' are given in various places throughout the literature about timed and hybrid systems, which may be due to technical usefulness.
 In~\cite{BBBM08}, the authors perform the quantitative analysis of stochastic timed automata with only one continuous variable, assuming that any bounded cycle in an abstraction contains a reset of the continuous variable.
 In~\cite{Gen05}, the class of \emph{relaxed o-minimal (non-deterministic) hybrid systems}, with one strong reset per cycle, is shown to admit a finite bisimulation, making the reachability problem decidable in cases where this bisimulation is effectively computable. \end{remark}